aws-samples/amazon-documentdb-samples/samples/gridfs-demo/README.md

     }
 })
 ```

 ## Executing gridfs-demo.py
-Prior to executing the script, ensure that you have updated the variables in ```variables.json``` to set up the script.
+Prior to executing the script, ensure that you have updated the variables in `variables.json` .

 ### Create text files:
-Creation of text files is optional, if you have files to insert into the database using Gridfs, you can place all files in a folder and set the input_file_dest to that folder.
+To create text files of your desired size and number in the `input_file_dest` folder, run:

 ```
 python3 gridfs-demo.py generateFiles
 ```